igorshubovych/markdownlint-cli/README.md

 See [test configuration file][test-config] or [style folder][style-folder] for more examples.

-CLI argument `--config` is not mandatory.
+The CLI argument `--config` is not required.
-If it is not provided, `markdownlint-cli` looks for file `.markdownlint.json`/`.markdownlint.yaml`/`.markdownlint.yml` in current folder, or for file `.markdownlintrc` in current or all upper folders.
+If it is not provided, `markdownlint-cli` looks for the file `.markdownlint.json`/`.markdownlint.yaml`/`.markdownlint.yml` in current folder, or for the file `.markdownlintrc` in the current or all parent folders.
-The algorithm is described in details on [rc package page][rc-standards].
+The algorithm is described in detail on the [`rc` package page][rc-standards].
-If `--config` argument is provided, the file must be valid JSON, JSONC, or YAML.
+If the `--config` argument is provided, the file must be valid JSON, JSONC, JS, or YAML.
+JS configuration files contain JavaScript code, must have the `.js` extension, and must export (via `module.exports = ...`) a configuration object of the form shown above.
+A JS configuration file may internally `require` one or more npm packages as a way of reusing configuration across projects.

+> JS configuration files must be provided via the `--config` argument; they are not automatically loaded because running untrusted code is a security concern.

 ## Exit codes